jwijenbergh/FOD/README.md

 ## Contact

-You can contact us directly at dev{at}noc[dot]grnet(.)gr
+You can contact us directly at fod{at}geant[dot]net

 ## Copyright and license

-Copyright © 2017-2022 GÈANT GN4-2/GN4-3 Project
+Copyright © 2017-2023 GÈANT GN4-2/GN4-3/GN5-1 Project

 Copyright © 2010-2017 Greek Research and Technology Network (GRNET S.A.)